Data Analytics Overview:

 Stop loss

-The stop loss to use in points to consider the trade a loss
+The stop loss is used in points to consider the trade a loss